tomekr/book-notes/lynda/Performing with Ableton Live- On Stage with St. Vincent.md

 2. Specify controller input via the `MIDI From` dropdown menu on the track and select the midi channel below that
 3. Turn on monitoring
 4. Name the track (cmd + r)

+> I will use the idea of chains layered within racks to build all my presets.

+You can group the existing devices with a new one, you can add it to the chain, select all devices and hit `cmd + g` to group

+Grouping devices into a chain creates a new rack that contains that chain

+## Switching sounds within the song preset

+## Using clip automation to switch sounds

+MIDI track with chain selector automation envelope.
+Clips like this that have no media or audio in them an donly exist to perform other functions are often called dummy clips.

+## Using a macro to conserve CPU and select song presets